My Principles So Far

 Treat others like yourself, and treat yourself like others.

-All conflicts start in minds.
-Self-awareness and reasonable expectations are the beginning of good conflict resolution.
+All conflicts start in human minds, so the beginning of good conflict resolution involves self-awareness and reasonable expectations.

 People are always more important than things.
-Other people are more important than yourself until they disqualify themselves.
+Other people are more significant than yourself until they disqualify themselves.

 Everyone else knows things you don’t.

 When you’re not sure what other people are thinking, bet on their goodness.
-It’s the moral high ground, and provokes them to their best self.
+It’s the moral high ground and provokes them to be their best selves.

 Family/Friends

-To make other people important, trust them by asking them to do small favors for you.
+To make other people significant, trust them by asking them to do small favors for you.

 The only healthy choices for conflicts are a hybrid of disagreement and avoidance.